The Walking Poor: an analysis of several societal groups and how they interact as well as an autobiographical/observational novel.

 For several years Pelham was a fanatical presence on the Parisian music scene, and his reviews of concerts can be seen on the website pelhamonabudget.wordpress.com.
 A compilation CD of his favourite bands of this scene was released by Skank Bloc Records in two thousand and fifteen.

-The Walking Poor is Pelham’s second major publication achievement, following the release of the book of poetry Chapter One and Others (Niche Press) in two thousand and eighteen.
+The Walking Poor is Pelham’s second major publication achievement, following the release of the book of poetry Chapter One and Others (Niche Press) in 2018.